GustavoSMafra/GustavoSMafra/README.md

-- 🔭 I’m currently working on a researching in the Unisidade do Vale do Itajaí
-- 🌱 I’m currently learning python
+I’m currently working on a researching in the Unisidade do Vale do Itajaí I’m currently learning python and Javascript
-- 📫 How to reach me: https://www.linkedin.com/in/gustavo-da-silva-mafra-3746b7211/
+How to reach me: https://www.linkedin.com/in/gustavo-da-silva-mafra-3746b7211/

  <div>
   <a href="https://github.com/GustavoSMafra">